 Battle Harbour National Historic District/Heritage Properties

 Escape to Battle Harbour!
 Visit overnight and let the sounds of the ocean and the peace and quiet of this resettled community sooth your soul and dreams.
 This island retreat, the salt fish capital of Labrador, is a priceless collection of natural attractions and, both tangible and intangible heritage.
-As a National Historic Site of Canada, Battle Harbour preserves and interprets the rich history of the 19th and 20th century Labrador fishery and brings 200 years of history to life.
+As a National Historic Site of Canada, Battle Harbour preserves and interprets the history of the 19th and 20th century Labrador fishery and brings 200 years of history to life.
+Gourmet dining.

 Location data provided by the operator.
 Please confirm location before departure.